slaughterb/flask_web_scheduler/README.md

 Team Members: Yanni Mouzakis Brian Slaughter Thomas Wilcox Diego Zimmerman

-Features: Improve User Interface Using CSS (bootstrap) Use JavaScript to Improve UI Map class locations (Google Maps)
+Features: Accessed U Michigan course API to display information about each class within each department.
+Utilized JavaScript to map class locations to locations on the University based on API data (via Google Maps).